Kowabunga is an SD-WAN and HCI (Hyper-Converged Infrastructure) Orchestration Engine.

 Let’s start with the orchestration core

-Now let’s suppose that you’ve cloned the Git platform repository template and that your Kahuna instance server has been provisioned with latest Ubuntu LTS distribution.
+Now let’s suppose that your Kahuna instance server has been provisioned with latest Ubuntu LTS distribution.
 Be sure that it is SSH-accessible with some local user.

 Let’s take the following assumptions for the rest of this tutorial: